sciyoshi/sciweb/content/presentations/talk-outline.md

 Let me start with a bit of background.

 I've been programming in Python now for over 10 years, mainly building web software.
 When I first learned it, coming from C and C#, I was amazed by how expressive the language was and how good it felt to use.
 I fell in love with Python as soon as I learned it, and it's stayed as my favorite language since.
-In a way, I feel like we've grown up together.

-In 2006, I released my first ever open source project called PyFacebook, which was the first Python client for Facebook's newly-released API.

-And as an enthusiastic but inexperienced programmer, I tried to create the best and cleverest code I could using all of the exciting dynamic features that Python offered.
-And I ended up with this:

-Looking back at that code now, I can see how far I've come as a programmer.
+Today, Python is better than ever

-But Python has also come a long way in those 10 years since version 2.3 - Pycon attendance has gone up 10-fold since then, and the language is better than ever.
+But Python has also come a long way in those 10 years since version 2.3 - Pycon attendance has gone up 10-fold since then.
 As you know, Python lets you express powerful ideas in a short amount of code, making it easy to write, and even more importantly easier to read and understand.
 Python today has a mature ecosystem, and powerful libraries for doing almost anything you can think of - machine learning, image processing, you name it, there's probably a way to do it in Python.
 And we have a passionate, diverse, and welcoming community, as shown by all of you here today.

 So if I'm such an advocate for Python, why am I here talking to you about Rust?
 If Python can already do anything we need it to, what's the use of learning another language?
 I think there are a few good reasons.